Commercial Fire Suppression Systems Permit

-The permit will list the assigned Fire Inspector and provide their phone number.
-It is the responsibility of the permit holder to arrange for all required inspections by contacting the Fire Inspector.
-Inspectors are in the office from 8:00 a.m. - 10:00 a.m., Monday through Friday, and are in the field for the remainder of the day.
+The permit will list the assigned Combined Construction Inspector and provide their phone number.
+It is the responsibility of the permit holder to arrange for all required inspections by contacting the Inspector.
+Please note you will need to submit a Statement of Compliance and Hydrant Flow Test in order to schedule the inspection.

 Required inspections include:

 - A rough-in inspection before any work is concealed.

 - A final inspection when all work is complete.